 that is in Christ Jesus.”
 God has given us His grace not just to save us

-certain good works that He has for us to do through the grace of God, a
+certain good works that He has for us to do.
+We use His

-strength to do this, and the first step is knowing His will.
-These things
+strength to do this, and the first step is knowing His will in the first

 should be happening in every Christian; however, almost no one believes

 these teachings are even biblical.
-People get saved and then sit down, and
+People get saved and then sit down for

 in their local church and try to be good Christians, but they never seek God